Issues relating to registration with the US Public Company Accounting Oversight Board (PCAOB) and the board's access to audit working papers.

 The more significant costs for firms to assess when considering registration, are likely to be the internal administrative costs involved in the initial gathering of information, ongoing maintenance and extra regulatory oversight.

-Registered firms will need to keep the information up to date, using 'form 2' and 'form 3'.
+Registered firms will need to keep the information up to date, using forms 2, 3 and AP.

 Form 2, in essence, needs to be sent in every year by 30 June (starting in 2010), containing similar information to the initial registration form.
 The legal disclosure issues that applied to the initial form, described separately, also apply.